rcvink/feedback/README.md

 ```
 As the FT,
 So that we can assess feedback,
-We want to view the ratings.
+We want to view all of the ratings.
 ```

 V3: